Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 .. code-block:: python

-    # default used by Trainer
+    # default used by Trainer, saves the most recent model to a single checkpoint after each epoch
     trainer = Trainer(enable_checkpointing=True)

     # turn off automatic checkpointing